pkmuthu1983/SDND-Project3-Lanefinding/README.md

 1. Later on, the pipeline uses extrapolation (findLanes_extrapolate) to extend previously fitted lines.
 If these lines are not good, then it tries sliding window again.
 2. Once we have polynomial fits for left and right lanes for a given image, the pipeline selects one or both of them using the quality measures discussed earlier.
 If both fits are good, it uses both.
 In some cases, only one of the two lanes may be accurately fitted.
 In this case, the pipeline uses this good fit as reference to calculate the fit for the other lane.
 The estimated lane width is used to get this fit.
 In some other cases, we may not have a good fit for both lanes; in this case, it uses average fit for both lanes.

-The functions findLanes_slidingwindow/findLanes_extrapolate also calcuate the radius of curvature around lines 100-114 and 220 - 230 of cell 9.
+The functions findLanes_slidingwindow/findLanes_extrapolate also calcuate the radius of curvature around lines 100-114 and 220 - 230 of cell 8.

+The following parameters were chosen for scaling in x and y direction.

+ym_per_pix = 30/720 (The top-view covered three white lines with 2 two spaces: 2 * 30 ft + 3 * 10 ft ~ 100 ft - 30m)

+xm_per_pix = 3.7/600 (Lane width was 600 pixels after op view transformation)

 #### Sample Output: